NebeyouMusie/Software-Developer-Salary-Prediction-Web-App-With-Streamlit/README.md

  3. Create and Activate Virtual Environment (Recommended)
     - `python -m venv venv`
     - `source venv/bin/activate`
+ 4. Navigate to the projects directory `cd ./Software-Developer-Salary-Prediction-Web-App-With-Streamlit` using your terminal
- 4. Install Libraries: `pip install numpy pandas matplotlib seaborn scikit-learn streamlit`
+ 4. Install Libraries: `pip install -r requirements.txt`
- 5. Go to the directory `app` then run `streamlit run app.py` in your terminal
+ 5. Navigate to the `app` directory(`cd ./app`) then run `streamlit run app.py`
  6. Open the link displayed in the terminal on your browser
- 7. Predict salary by providing all the values for the input fields specified
+ 7. `Predict` salary by providing all the values for the input fields specified
  8. Choose the `Explore` option on the sidebar to have a look at some visualizations of the data

 ## Acknowledgments